-Steve Fabiilli recently completed his fourth season with the Falcons in 2017-18.
-Fabiilli, who led the Falcons to the NCHA Slaats Cup Title Game in his first season, has guided CUW to double-digit win totals in three of his first four seasons and led CUW back to the Slaats Cup Playoffs in 2017-18.
+Steve Fabiilli recently completed his fifth season with the Falcons in 2018-19.
+Fabiilli, who led the Falcons to the NCHA Slaats Cup Title Game in his first season, has guided CUW to double-digit win totals in four of his first five seasons and has led CUW to the Slaats Cup Playoffs in each of the past two seasons.

 Fabiilli guided the Falcons to the NCHA Slaats Cup Final in 2014-15, their first and only appearance in the championship game in the history of the program.
 CUW won 12 games in his first year at the helm, second-most in program history, and posted an above .500 record for just the second time.